p-svacha/PolygonMapGenerator/README.md

 # Parrisk
 Parrisk is a game where you have to conquer all areas of a procedurally generated map.
 Each region contains an amount of unit and all players plan the movement of their units for the next turn at the same time.

-# GeoPolSim
+# GeoPolSim (TheWorldGame)
-GeoPolSim (Geopolitical Simulator) is a project aiming to simulate a map view of a generated world over the course of history.
+GeoPolSim (working title: TheWorldGame) is a project aiming to simulate a map view of a generated world over the course of history.
 See nations emerge, collapse, internal and external conflicts, disasters, unions and follow the fate of the world.